Do you want to own a construction or handyman business? A lot of people do.

 Keep in mind: 1 month of full-time experience is 163 hours.

-If you’re planning on working for yourself (and let’s face it, for many that’s the dream), then you need to get a business license with Colorado’s Secretary of State .
-Be prepared to share proof of insurance, a tax ID, and to complete other necessary paperwork with the state.
-Next up — learn how to get your local contracting license.
+If you’re planning on working for yourself (and let’s face it, for many that’s the dream), then there's a chance you may need to get a Colorado business license, too.
+You would apply for a business license with Colorado’s Secretary of State.

-Head to the Devener Community Planning and Development office, which handles all contractor’s licenses.
+Head to the Denver Community Planning and Development office, which handles all contractor’s licenses.
 Then:

 Now it’s time to send it in!
 And Denver makes it pretty easy.
 You can send in the application: